RWD redesign: Overview

 Approach: I initially created rough wires for seven IRU partner pages, including component enhancements, which I later refined using a cleaner wire library, then created final visual comps.

-Challenges: Our marketing partners consistently changed content and requirements several times during implementation, despite final wireframe and visual comp approval.
+Challenges: Our marketing partners changed content and requirements several times during implementation, despite final wireframe and visual comp approval.

 Below: Final visual comps